kolecki4/moogplusplus/README.md

 ## Installation

+### 0. Basic Prerequisites
+The installation process requires the `gfortran` and `g++` compilers to be installed on your system.
+Your version of `g++` should be recent enough to support the C++17 standard.

+If you are running Linux, you'll need to have `glibc` installed as well.

+On Mac OS you'll need to install `coreutils` with homebrew and also make sure you have XCode installed.

 ### 1. GNU Scientific Library

 This is the C++ library on which the core line-fitting algorithm is based.
 On my Ubuntu-based machine, I was simply able to run `sudo apt install libgsl-dev` and have everything done for me.
 If you have a Mac, you may run `brew install gsl`.